mongodb/docs/source/includes/mms-old-version-red.rst

 .. note::

-   If your MMS Agent is out of date, it will be highlighted in red on the :guilabel:`Agents` tab of the :guilabel:`Hosts` page.
+   If your Monitoring agent is out of date, it will be highlighted in red on the :guilabel:`Monitoring Agents` tab of the :guilabel:`Hosts` page.